 - 1. To support the development and diversification of Biggleswade Town Centre as a place for shopping, leisure, culture and recreation. - 2.
 To create sustainable, mixed-use, well-connected neighbourhoods. - 3.
 To support housing development that encourages sustainable living in and around Biggleswade Town Centre and meets diverse local needs. - 4.
 To protect and enhance Biggleswade's natural environment and green spaces for their nature, amenity, and recreational value. - 5.
 To ensure that development is well-designed and sustainable. - 6.
 To conserve and realise the cultural and economic potential of Biggleswade's historic buildings and places. - 7.
-To promote walking, cycling and other sustainable forms of transport.
+To promote safe walking and cycling and other sustainable forms of transport, catering for people with differing levels of mobility.